GraphBLAS/SuiteSparseSessions/Session2/README.md

 ### Type and Format Information [00:12:10 - 00:14:00]

-- **Type**: Pointer to GrB_Type (handles user-defined types, not just built-in codes)
+- **Type**: Pointer to `GrB_Type` (handles user-defined types, not just built-in codes)
 - **Vector dimension and length**: These define the matrix shape
-  - For CSR: dimension = number of rows, length = row length
+  - For CSR: vector dimension = number of rows, vector length = row length (# of columns)
-  - For CSC: dimension = number of columns, length = column length
+  - For CSC: vector dimension = number of columns, vector length = column length (# of rows)
 - **is_csc flag**: Determines if stored by column (true) or row (false)

 **Key Quote**: "I don't store the number of rows or number of columns in the matrix.
-I call this number the vector dimension.
-It's the number of vectors.
-This is the vector length.
-So if I have a matrix that's stored by column that's 10 by 4, it's the same data structure.
+I call the number of vectors the `vector dimension`.
+So if I have a matrix that's stored by column that's 10 by 4, it's the same data structure as a matrix stored by row that's 4-by-10.
 These 2 are the same data structures.
 I just have a flag that says, 'Well, who are you?'"

 ---